davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/karaoke-did-me-some-talking-aug-17-2026.md

 Nina Simone, "Do What You Gotta Do":
 <iframe width="768" height="432" src="https://www.youtube.com/embed/ZJUBxaL8PD4?si=6glH_MtIn4FEVmU7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The definitive version for me.
-She's the only one who puts the emphasis of the song in the correct place (even the composer doesn't do it this way) when she sings "I've loved you better than YOUR OWN KIIINNN! did".
+She's the only one who puts the emphasis of the song in the correct place (even the composer doesn't do it this way) when she sings "I've loved you better than YOUR OWN KIIINNN! diiiiid".
 That's why her version wins, but it's really everything.
 Marvelous interpretation.
 As in, this is why people write songs and enjoy songs.

 BONUS TRACKS